 Another year and we are still here, we have weathered the Corona Virus safely and look forward to 2021.

 these models till things ease off.
-I am fortunate and i have already had the first and second vaccinations, so if
+We are fortunate and as we have already had both the first and second vaccinations, so if

 Kits on order are 6 to 8 weeks and longer if it is a complicated and a demanding model or we are waiting resin